awsdocs/aws-parallelcluster-user-guide/doc_source/vpc-section.md

 ```

 **Important**
 By default, all AWS accounts are limited to five \(5\) Elastic IP addresses per Region\.
-For more information, see [Elastic IP Address Limit](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-limit) in *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Elastic IP address limit](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-limit) in *Amazon EC2 User Guide for Linux Instances*\.

 [Update policy: The compute fleet must be stopped for this setting to be changed for an update.](using-pcluster-update.md#update-policy-compute-fleet)